Vardaan2103/AI_Search_algorithms_implementation/README.md

-This jupiter notebook file implements 5 types of AI based search algorithms using a sample graph such as A* algorithm, DFS, BFS, UCS, etc.
+This jupiter notebook file implements 5 types of AI based search algorithms using a sample graph such as dijkstra algorithm, A* algorithm, DFS, BFS, and UCS.